 Do you long to get away from the crowds; the hustle of the city; jammed-packed hotels; fast-food restaurants; and Interstate highways teeming with road-hogging 18-wheelers?
 Want to rediscover your family all over again?
-All you have to do is get outside and take advantage of designated Missouri wilderness areas—that's right, Missouri.
+All you have to do is get outside and take advantage of designated Missouri wilderness areas.

-Wilderness?
-In Missouri?
-Absolutely!
+That's right, wilderness.
+In Missouri.
 The U.S. Congress has designated eight Federal Wilderness Areas in Missouri; seven are managed by the National Forest Service, one (Mingo) is managed by the U.S. Fish & Wildlife Service.

-Activities within Wilderness Areas and National Forest reserves include, among many other adventures: hiking; backpacking; camping; canoeing; rafting; kayaking; rock climbing; mountaineering; horseback riding; swimming; fishing; hunting; wildlife viewing . . . in short, most types of outdoor recreation is found when you explore the Missouri wilderness areas.
-However, mechanical transportation, motorboats, cars and trucks, off-road vehicles, bicycles, hang gliders, and the landing of aircraft (including helicopters and drones) are prohibited, unless expressly approve for that specific area.
+Activities within Wilderness Areas and National Forests include, among many other adventures: hiking; backpacking; camping; canoeing; rafting; kayaking; rock climbing; mountaineering; horseback riding; swimming; fishing; hunting; wildlife viewing . . . in short, most types of outdoor recreation is found when you explore the Missouri wilderness areas.
+However, mechanical transportation, motorboats, cars and trucks (except on approved roads), off-road vehicles, bicycles, hang gliders and the landing of aircraft (including helicopters and drones) are prohibited, unless expressly approve for that specific area.
 Best to check first before you plan your wilderness activities.

 The Eleven Point River marks the western boundary of The Irish Wilderness, a vast area of National Forest.
 With 16,277 acres of undulating topography, The Irish is largest Missouri Wilderness area.
 It offers hiking, backpacking and primitive camping opportunities.
 The Whites Creek Trail meanders from the Camp Five Trailhead, located sixteen miles southwest of Van Buren on Highway J, for a distance of 18.6 miles to the Eleven Point River.
 Allow two days to make the complete round trip.
 The trail traverses hardwood forests, dried creek beds, springs, grasslands, glades, bluffs with breathtaking views of the river, sinkholes, disappearing streams that reappear downstream, and terrain ranging from flat to rugged.
-Explore the wilderness along the Eleven Point and find the wild, natural Whites Creek Cave, a spacious walk-in cave with numerous crystalline formations.
+Explore the wilderness along the Eleven Point River and find the wild, natural Whites Creek Cave, a spacious walk-in cave with numerous crystalline formations.
 The U.S. Congress designated the Irish Wilderness in 1984.
 (Additionally, in 1968, a 44.4-mile portion of the Eleven Point River was one of eight U.S. rivers originally listed in the National Wild and Scenic River System.)